crossplane/crossplane/docs/services/azure-services-guide.md

 If you would like to try out a similar workflow using a different cloud provider, take a look at the other [services guides][services].
-If you would like to learn more about stacks, checkout the [stacks guide][stacks]
+If you would like to learn more about stacks, checkout the [stacks guide][stacks].

 <!-- Named links -->
 [azure-cli]: https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest